Abhaskhanal/VS-Code-settings/README.md

-VS Code custom snippets for javascript and user settings
+# All my VS Code settings and extensions